Shark Attack 3: Reception

-Critical response was mostly negative.
+The film received negative reviews.
 On Rotten Tomatoes it has an approval rating of 20% based on reviews from 5 critics.

 Scott Weinberg of efilmcritic.com writes: "The awfulness is one thing; the plagiarism is something else" and suggested the film makers plagiarized the novel Meg: A Novel of Deep Terror.
 Weinberg says he got a single laugh from the terrible dialog and that "Shark Attack 3 is simply inept in every way".